-The very first film I recommended here at RBC was Steve McQueen’s Bullitt.
-If you liked that movie, you will almost certainly enjoy Robbery, a partly fictionalized account of the astonishing 1963 heist of a British mail train by a gang of bold thieves.
+If you are one of the many admirers of the 1968 American classic Bullitt starring Steve McQueen, you will almost certainly enjoy the British film I’m recommending this week: Robbery.
+Released the year before Bullitt, it’s a partly fictionalized account of the astonishing 1963 heist of a British mail train by a gang of bold and crafty thieves.

 The gang escape their first job after a harrowing, thrilling car chase through London, but they don’t spend the money.
 They need the swag to fund something much bigger that Clifton is planning.
 The actors playing Clifton’s crew all turn in good performances, as does James Booth as the Police Inspector who doggedly pursues them.
-We don’t get detailed back stories on any of them, but it doesn’t matter because the actors are talented enough to bring them to life and make them distinct from each other.
+We don’t get detailed back stories on any of the characters, but it doesn’t matter because the actors are talented enough to bring them to life and make them distinct.

 It was the amazing car chase, much of it shot with handheld cameras by the great Douglas Slocombe, that made Steve McQueen chose Peter Yates as the Director for Bullitt.
 But that isn’t the only parallel between the two films.
 Unusually for a director gifted at action films, Yates is comfortable with long silences and seems to encourage his actors to underplay their parts.
 It creates a distinctive mood that is somewhat melancholy, which fits the many of Yates’ characters who are driven to do things that seem very unlikely to satisfy them in the end.

 The bulk of the film is devoted to the painstaking preparations of the gang to pull off the crime of the century, and then the heist itself.
 As in the actual great train robbery, a number of things go wrong, giving the police a chance to track down the gang and its crafty leader.
 The resolution of the film is perhaps a bit sudden, and there are a few slow spots, but overall it’s a solid caper film that will please fans of the genre.